KSIUJ/pz.ksi/_companies/virtuslab-git-repository-organizer-rebase-automation-tool-as-intellij-idea-plugin.markdown

 company: VirtusLab
 company_img:
 company_desc: |
-    VirtusLab, dynamically developing since 2010, currently cooperates with the largest brands in the e-commerce, retail, finance and investment industries.
-We also work with interesting start-ups that are trying to introduce a lot of new products and innovations to the market.
-We see the need to increase the efficiency of IT systems implementation, hence our investments in this direction and cooperation with partners such as Lightbend, JetBrains or Confluent.
+    VirtusLab, dynamically developing since 2010,
+    currently cooperates with the largest brands in the e-commerce, retail, finance and investment industries.
+    They also work with interesting start-ups that are trying to introduce a lot of new products and innovations to the market.
+    They see the need to increase the efficiency of IT systems implementation, hence their investments in this direction and cooperation with partners such as Lightbend, JetBrains or Confluent.
 project: |
     Git repository organizer & rebase automation tool as IntelliJ IDEA plugin
 project_img: